General Section¶

 QUIC.cloud Quota Usage Warning

 "Maximum level of page optimization" includes Critical CSS, Unique CSS, and Viewport Images, all of which are QUIC.cloud services.
-If you already have a Domain Key, then Guest Optimization will generate CCSS, UCSS, and VPI regardless of whether you have the settings enabled for your site.
+If you have already enabled QUIC.cloud services, then Guest Optimization will generate CCSS, UCSS, and VPI regardless of whether you have the settings enabled for your site.
 Additionally, your QUIC.cloud quota will be deducted accordingly for the use of these services.

-If you are not a QUIC.cloud user and you don't have a Domain Key, then Guest Optimization will continue without CCSS or UCSS.
+If you have not enabled QUIC.cloud services, then Guest Optimization will continue without CCSS or UCSS.
 (This is functional, but not exactly "maximum.")

 Disk Space Usage Warning